arborchat/protocol/spec/Protocol.md

 - Run Arbor over TLS.
 - Consider making immediate replies to the root message special as the "root" of a "conversation"
 - Track tree depth as a field on messages.
 This would enable clients to create placeholders for all of the ancestors of a message before it knew their contents.
+- Make a firm decision on whether to support any form of message editing.